Pope Leo XIV celebrates Mass for local homeless people, invites them to lunch at summer villa

 Leo, the former Robert Prevost, spent most of his adult life working with the poor people of Peru, first as an Augustinian missionary and then as bishop.
 Former parishioners and church workers say he greatly reinforced the work of the local Caritas charity, opening soup kitchens and shelters for migrants and rallying funds to build oxygen plants during the COVID-19 pandemic.

-According to the Albano diocese, local caterers were providing a menu of lasagna, eggplant parmesan and roast veal.
+Local caterers provided a menu of lasagna, eggplant parmesan and roast veal.
 For dessert, the menu called for fruit salad and sweets named for the pope, “Dolce Leone.”

+Greeting the pope and his guests, who were seated along two long tables under a veranda, Albano Bishop Vincenzo Viva said their coming together to break bread followed the teaching of Christ.

+Today's church, he said, should be “by the side of the most vulnerable, the weakest, the young and those who are wounded by the circumstances of life and history.”

 Rosa reported from Albano, Italy, and Winfield from Rome.